 A: No, the screen is fixed in the Nikon FG.

-Q: You mention this camera is light, is it also small?
+Q: You mention the Nikon FG is light, is it also small?

 A: Yes!
-In 2009 I am still carrying one of these in my car at work in case I spot something I want to take a picture of and do not have my “camera kit” with me.
+In 2009 I am still carrying a Nikon FG in my car at work in case I spot something I want to take a picture of and do not have my “camera kit” with me.
 In 2020 I rarely carry a camera daily, but when I am on vacation, relaxing, or just taking a fun drive I often grab a film camera and that sometimes still includes my trusty Nikon FG.
 Honestly, it takes a back seat to my Contax G1 and my Nikkormat FT2 but it does still get to come out and play.

 I hope you enjoyed this Nikon FG FAQ!